Karumi/project-quality-assurance/methodology.md

 ### Artifacts
 #### Product Backlog
 The product backlog is an ordered list of all the possible changes that could be made to the product.
-Items on the product backlog are options, not commitments in that just because they exist on the Product Backlog does not guarantee they will be delivered.
+Items on the product backlog are options, not commitments in that just because they exist on the Product Backlog does not guarantee they will be delivered this sprint.

 The Product Owner maintains the product backlog on an ongoing basis including its content, availability, and ordering.